-Mr. Cole is a Managing Director of Blue Owl and serves as the Chief Financial Officer of ORCC II, ORCC III and ORCIC, as the Treasurer of ORCC III and ORCIC, and as the Chief Accounting Officer for each of the Owl Rock BDCs.
-Prior to joining Owl Rock in January 2016, Mr. Cole was Assistant Controller of Business Development Corporation of America, a non-traded BDC, where he was responsible for overseeing the finance, accounting, financial reporting, operations and internal controls functions.
+Mr. Cole is a Managing Director of Blue Owl and serves as the Chief Operating Officer and Chief Financial Officer of ORCC II, ORCC III, ORCIC and ORTIC, and as the Chief Accounting Officer and Co-Controller of the Company, ORTF and ORTF II.
+Prior to joining Owl Rock in January 2016, Mr. Cole was Assistant Controller of Business Development Corporation of America, a non-traded business development company, where he was responsible for overseeing the finance, accounting, financial reporting, operations and internal controls functions.
 Preceding that role, Mr. Cole worked within the Financial Services - Alternative Investments practice of PwC where he specialized in financial reporting, fair valuation of illiquid investments and structured products, internal controls and other technical accounting matters pertaining to alternative investment advisors, hedge funds, business development companies and private equity funds.
-Mr. Cole received a B.S. in Accounting from Fordham University and is a licensed Certified Public Accountant in New York.
+Mr. Cole received a B.S. in Accounting from Fordham University and is a licensed